-To schedule an appointment for an endoscopy with Los Angeles Integrative Gastroenterology & Nutrition, call us at (310) 289-8000 or email us at info@laintegrativegi.com.
+To schedule your endoscopy in Los Angeles, contact LA Integrative Gastroenterology & Nutrition at (310) 289-8000 or email info@laintegrativegi.com.
 An initial consultation is required.

 Purpose of an Endoscopy